lisaberrygis/AliasUpdater/README.md

 This script uses a lookup table to update alias names on a hosted feature service.
 The script updates the alias names in two places:
   - The REST endpoint
-  - The layer's pop-up JSON
+  - The layer's pop-up JSON in the fieldInfos section
+  - *If saved in the new Map Viewer, also edits the popupElement fieldInfos

 The pop-up configuration will not be altered with this implementation.
 The script also allows you to update the long description and field type for any field.